What is a Bike Fit? - Coach Tip Tuesday

 3. The feet

 Alter any one of these three areas (i.e. raising or lowering the saddle), and you have effectively altered at least 33% of your bike fit.
 That is a lot.
-Each of these contact points plays into the other contact points, so altering one (even if it seems like a “small” change at face value) can actually effectively be altering your bike fit by more than 33%.
+Each of these contact points plays into the other contact points, so altering one (even if it seems like a “small” change at face value) can actually effectively be altering your bike fit by more than 33% if it impacts your contact point(s) elsewhere.

-A trained and knowledgeable fitter is going to know which changes to make and in what sequence to make them.
-(Yes, there actually is a sequence to making changes to a bike fit!)
+A trained and knowledgeable bike fitter is going to know which changes to make and in what sequence to make them.
+(Yes, there actually is a sequence to making changes in a Bike Fit!)
 It is important to get this right.
-They will also have a wealth of knowledge accumulated from their experience, and it’s this knowledge and experience that makes working with a bike fitter especially valuable.
+They will also have a wealth of knowledge accumulated from their experience of working with a variety of different riders, and it’s this knowledge and experience that makes working with a bike fitter especially valuable.

 A Bike Fit starts out with the fitter getting information from the rider about their riding history, what they’re currently doing as far as riding goes, and a movement assessment (which usually includes a flexibility assessment).
 While a Bike Fit can be conducted indoors or outdoors, they are often conducted indoors on a stationary bike trainer.
 Using an indoor bike trainer makes it a bit easier for the fitter to make changes to the bike itself and to get real-time feedback from the rider throughout the fitting process.